mofm/feeder/README.md

 * Separate settings for development and production(environment variables)
 * Custom admin interface
 * User authentication and Permissions for viewing and editing feeds
+* Users add favorite feeds to their profile

 ## Installation